BSG hosts President Safa Zaki, talks implementing change, college costs

 Zaki explained that her aim in her first year was to listen to others and learn about the College.
 She took steps to acquaint herself with the students and the faculty, including meeting with every academic chair, offering students lunches and attending campus events.
 Now, in her second year, she looks towards strategic planning to implement changes, including more support for textbook costs, a campus plan for renovations and improving structures for student research.

-Zaki emphasized that she wants to have the voices of students and faculty aid her in implementing changes.
+Zaki emphasized that she wants to have the voices of students, faculty and staff aid her in implementing changes.

 “One of the most important things in strategic planning is to engage the community, to make sure that key stakeholders are at the table,” Zaki said.
 “I am eager to hear from you.”